aweymo-ui/vra_2025/content/2_ed.md

 There are a few iterations that can be implemented under the greater [rembg](https://github.com/danielgatis/rembg) (remove background) library.
 At first, I was using the original u2net model, but found that the isnet-general-use model is more accurate and produces finer lines around the object, if a little slower to process.

 <br>

-In both tools you’ll notice I have a fairly `Python for Dummies` approach to structure, with original images being dropped into folder A, transparent backed PNGs into B, white backgrounds into C and black into D. After cloning this repository in GitHub, you can just follow the steps outlined in the setup.md file for either Mac or Windows devices to use these scripts.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>